li-zhi/vmaf-notebook/README.md

 exit
 ```

-To stop and remove the container:
+To stop and destroy the container:
 ```shell
 docker rm -f vmaf-notebook-container
 ```